This page explains how to configure the custom user submodule to your needs. We assume that you are already familiar with

 mod_units are known to the parent module and

-do not have to be imported explicitly in the submodule.
+do not have to be used explicitly in the submodule.

 Specifying the unit normalisations can either be done through the parfile (the